muchokwon/clova-client-developer-guide/en-JP/Document_Info.md

         <ul>
           <li>Added the format field to the payload of <a href="/Develop/References/CICInterface/AudioPlayer.md">AudioPlayer</a> <a href="/Develop/References/CICInterface/AudioPlayer.md#AudioStreamInfoObject">AudioStreamInfoObject</a> to specify the MIME type of content</li>
           <li>Added SubscribeCommandIssued and UnsubscribeCommandIssued event messages, and UpdateLike and UpdateSubscribe directive messages to the <a href="/Develop/References/CICInterface/TemplateRuntime.md">TemplateRuntime</a> namespace to handle Like and Subscribe features when playing media content</li>
-          <li>Added the button information that must be displayed when playing media content or the type of Ucontrol to the <a href="/Develop/References/CICInterface/TemplateRuntime.md#RenderPlayerInfo">TemplateRuntime.RenderPlayerInfo</a> directive message</li>
+          <li>Added the button information that must be displayed when playing media content or the type of UI control to the <a href="/Develop/References/CICInterface/TemplateRuntime.md#RenderPlayerInfo">TemplateRuntime.RenderPlayerInfo</a> directive message</li>
           <li>Corrected some wrong code examples</li>
           <li>Revised some incorrect links</li>
         </ul>